Put Down Your Whip (painting)

-Put Down Your Whip (放下你的鞭子 (Fàngxià nǐde biānzi)) is a 1939 oil painting by Chinese Realism painter Xu Beihong.
+Put Down Your Whip (放下你的鞭子 (Fàngxià nǐde biānzi)) is a 1939 oil painting by Chinese realist painter Xu Beihong.
 Completed during Xu's stay in Singapore, the painting was exhibited numerous times before its disappearance from public view in 1954.
-It re-emerged in 2007 and was sold for HK$72 million (US$9.2 million) in an auction on 7 April 2007 in Hong Kong, then setting a record for the highest price ever paid for a Chinese painting at an auction.
+It re-emerged in 2007 and was sold for HK$72 million (US$9.2 million) in an auction on 7 April 2007 in Hong Kong, a then record for the highest price paid for a Chinese painting at auction.
+It is currently displayed in the National Gallery Singapore.

 History

 Creation

 In October 1939, during his stay in Singapore, Xu Beihong was inspired by a street drama performance titled Put Down Your Whip by actress Wang Ying, a friend of the artist.
 Written by Chen Liting based on a play by Tian Han, the drama depicts a girl and her father who escaped from the Japanese-occupied Northeast China and performed in the streets for a living.
 They sang about the hardship under the Japanese occupation and inspired their listeners to support the anti-Japanese war.
 Deeply moved by the drama, Xu spent ten days painting a life-size portrait of Wang with her audience in the background.
 He then titled the painting Put Down Your Whip after the drama.